foo123/ace-grammar/api-reference.md

 This is the main method which transforms a JSON grammar into an ACE syntax-highlight parser.
-DEFAULT is the default return value ("text" by default) for things that are skipped or not styled In general there is no need to set this value, unlees you need to return something else
+DEFAULT is the default return value ("text" by default) for things that are skipped or not styled In general there is no need to set this value, unless you need to return something else